shuangliang01/demo/README.md

 # Getting Started
-A platform built with Spring + Bootstrap, offering features such as posting, replying, notification, and updating hot topics.
+A platform built with Spring + Bootstrap, deploy to AWS EC2.
+The platform offer features such as posting, replying, editing, notification, keyword searching, showing related topic, and updating hot topics in couple hours.
 Visit website at:

 [Link](http://54.209.126.162)